-- Provide long-term, sustainable funding to ensure continued investment in all modes of surface transportation - Promote policies to improve contracting options for delivery of transportation projects - Increase sub-allocation to metropolitan areas and expand mode neutral choices and funding for metropolitan areas - Directly provide funds to cities for innovative urban transportation solutions - Increase the percentage of federal match for 2021-2022 to allow recovery of state and local funds - Provide funding and support for air quality improvement measures, including - Fully funding the Congestion Mitigation and Air Quality Improvement Program in order to help metropolitan areas meet federal clean air mandates and provide funding support for cities to avoid non-attainment status - Reinstating and increasing Federal Vehicle Emissions Standards, especially Combined Average Fuel Economy (CAFÉ) standards - Continued funding for renewable and electric vehicle development and related infrastructure to reduce carbon dioxide (CO2) emissions, including continued and increased federal tax credits for the purchase of electric vehicles - Strengthen affordable housing requirements for federal transit funding - Promote policies and support funding for Pedestrian Safety Initiatives grant programs and formula funding to continue to address safety towards eliminating fatalities and injuries and promote connectivity for pedestrians - Maintain a strong transit program by increasing discretionary and formula funding, including robust funding for the Capital Investment Grants Program that funds new fixed guideway transit projects - Maintain a strong metropolitan planning process that maximizes the decision-making power of local elected officials and communities while balancing the needs of urban and rural areas - Provide funding for Travel Demand Management programs that reduce reliance on Single Occupancy Vehicle trips on both highways and city arterials - Provide funding and policy support for Connected and Autonomous/automated Vehicle (CAV) technology, grant programs, and municipally led research - Promote policies and support funding for national standardization of electric personal mobility devices, such as stand up/sit down electric scooters and similar electric low-speed devices. - Promote policy development and support funding for Unmanned Aerial Systems and Vehicles (UAS/V) grant programs and municipally led research. - Fund the robust collection of data, and use of analytics, to improve travel operations, provide real-time traveler information, and inform infrastructure investment decisions - Continue funding for Transit Oriented Development (TOD) grant programs and maintain financing programs for TOD investments at transit stations and multimodal facilities

-- Promote policies and support funding for an "All Ages and Abilities Bicycle Network" to reduce drive-alone trips into the center city, decrease the mobility cost burden, and increase access to physical activity and improved air quality - Promote policies and support funding for Pedestrian Safety Initiatives grant programs and formula funding to continue to address safety towards eliminating fatalities and injuries and promote connectivity for pedestrians.
+- Provide long-term, sustainable funding to ensure continued investment in all modes of surface transportation - Promote policies to improve contracting options for delivery of transportation projects - Increase sub-allocation to metropolitan areas and expand mode neutral choices and funding for metropolitan areas - Directly provide funds to cities for innovative urban transportation solutions - Increase the percentage of federal match for 2022-2023 to allow recovery of state and local funds - Provide funding and support for air quality improvement measures, including: - Fully funding the Congestion Mitigation and Air Quality Improvement Program in order to help metropolitan areas meet federal clean air mandates and provide funding support for cities to avoid non-attainment status - Reinstating and increasing Federal Vehicle Emissions Standards, especially Combined Average Fuel Economy (CAFÉ) standards - Continued funding for renewable and electric vehicle development and related infrastructure to reduce carbon dioxide CO2 emissions, including continued and increased federal tax credits for the purchase of electric vehicles - Promote policies and support funding for Pedestrian Safety Initiatives grant programs and formula funding to continue to address safety towards eliminating fatalities and injuries and promote connectivity for pedestrians - Maintain a strong metropolitan planning process that maximizes direct funding opportunities and the decision-making power of local elected officials and communities while balancing the needs of urban and rural areas - Provide funding for Travel Demand Management programs that reduce reliance on Single Occupancy Vehicle trips on both highways and city arterials - Provide funding and policy support for Connected and Autonomous/automated Vehicle (CAV) technology, grant programs, and municipally led research - Promote policies and support funding for national standardization of electric personal mobility devices, such as stand up/sit down electric scooters and similar electric low-speed devices. - Promote policy development and support funding for Unmanned Aerial Systems and Vehicles (UAS/V) grant programs and municipally led research. - Fund the robust collection of data, and use of analytics, to improve travel operations, provide real-time traveler information, and inform infrastructure investment decisions - Promote policies and support funding for an "All Ages and Abilities Bicycle Network" and urban trails to reduce drive-alone trips into the center city, decrease the mobility cost burden, and increase access to physical activity and improved air quality. - Promote policies that support the City's efforts to significantly reduce or eliminate serious injuries and deaths on our community's highways, roads, and streets and reach its goal of achieving zero serious injuries or deaths.